 Duress of Goods

 Duress of goods may consist of a threat to destroy, damage, seize or detain goods.
-For example, a party who, in the current crisis, finds itself in possession of another party’s goods and effectively tries to hold those goods to ransom whilst demanding a change to its contractual terms will, on the face of it be subjecting the owner of the goods to duress.
+For example, a party who finds itself in possession of another party’s goods and effectively tries to hold those goods to ransom whilst demanding a change to its contractual terms will, on the face of it be subjecting the owner of the goods to duress.

 Duress of the Person